ConPaaS-team/conpaas/docs/internals.rst

      correct device in the following commands.

 #.
 If you increased the size of the image in step 3, you now need to also expand the
    file system.
-First, check the integrity of the file system with the following command::
+First, check the integrity of the filesystem with the following command::

      root@raspberrypi:/home/pi# e2fsck -f /dev/loop0